top of page

 What is the Scope of an ISMS?

-The scope of an ISMS defines which parts of your organisation, assets, processes, and locations the system covers.
+The scope of an ISMS defines which parts of your organization, assets, processes, and locations are covered by the system.

-ISO 27001 specifically requires organisations to determine and document the boundaries and applicability of the ISMS, ensuring that security controls are relevant to business operations.
-It'll be one of the first things an auditor wants to examine.
+ISO 27001 specifically requires organizations to determine and document the boundaries and applicability of the ISMS.
+This ensures that security controls are relevant to business operations and will be one of the first things an auditor examines.

-• Business objectives and strategy – Ensure alignment with your organisation's goals.
+• Business objectives and strategy – Ensure alignment with your organization’s goals.

 • Legal and regulatory requirements – Compliance obligations such as GDPR, PCI DSS, or industry-specific security laws.